By Jimmy, The Outsider –

 - Protect yourself from the hot sun with hats for women and men.

 - Stay hydrated!
 Bring your own insulated bottle to fill up.

 - For still humid days, a personal fan will be your best friend!

 - New Orleans Online is a great source to plan your trip.

-From lovely Jackson Square, Camille and I enjoyed these walking adventures…
+From lovely Jackson Square, Courtney and I enjoyed these walking adventures…

 The French Quarter in central New Orleans, walkable like a European village, is full of rich architecture, history, vivid street life, and street artists.
 Uniquely New Orleans, jazz parades down Bourbon Street celebrate life’s biggest moments like marriages and deaths.
 Jazz groups set up shop on street corners, filling the air with music day and night.

 Stroll the open-air French Market along the Quarter’s edge, grabbing delightfully messy beignets and cafe au lait at Cafe Du Monde.
 Climb the stairs of the nearby levee to stroll along the riverfront toward the ferry station.
 Take a cheap ferry over to Algiers Point for a quieter neighborhood ambience.
 With restaurants and bars, you’ll find a nice place to relax and gather your strength.